Reed Making Supplies

 Reed Cases:

 Student reed cases should hold at least 10 oboe reeds.
-They also need a case to hold at least 3 English horn reeds.

 Tying Thread: